Goldie Boutilier: 2016–2018: Skin and Very Best

 Boutilier re-emerged under the moniker Goldilox in 2015, where she began DJing and modeling in Paris, France.
 She soon signed a recording contract with Sony Music imprint, Insanity Records.
 She released her EP Skin on September 16, 2016.
 The EP was produced by Guillaume Doubet and Dan Farber, the former becoming a longstanding collaborator for Boutilier.

 On February 20, 2018, Boutilier released "Michael's Song" under Room 108 Productions.
 It marked her first release as an independent artist.
 Singles "Ketamine", "Decision", and "Touch You Where It Hurts" followed soon after in the next couples months, all produced by Guillaume Doubet.

+Boutilier posed nude for French edition Playboy magazine and featured on the cover of its September 2018 issue.

 Her second album, Very Best, was released July 31, 2018.
 It followed the single "I Love You", which was released on June 29, 2018.
 The album is inspired by Boutilier's love for disco music.
 In an interview with Ladygunn Magazine, Boutilier stated: “I remember seeing this book about Studio 54.
 When I opened the book, I saw all these pictures of people having fun, dancing, laughing, drinking with champagne, hanging with people I wish I could have met.
 Bianca Jagger riding into the club on a white horse…I wanted to capture that energy.”

-2019–present: New music
+2019–2024: Cowboy Gangster Politician, Emerald Year, and The Actress

-Originally titled Goldcity, work on Boutilier's third album began in 2019.
+Work on Boutilier's third album, originally titled Goldcity, began in 2019.
 In an interview with Schön!
-Magazine, Boutilier talked about the new album with: "It was my intention to do more of a timeless album.
+Magazine, Boutilier talked about the new album saying: "It was my intention to do more of a timeless album.
 I did a lot of digging through my parents’ records.
 This is the first time I’ve worked with a producer that plays real instruments.
 I highly recommend doing this if you can’t find “your sound”."
-In the same interview she revealed her legal name was changed to Goldie Boutilier, and that she also decided to change her stage name to her real name, describing that the 'lox' in Goldilox "felt juvenile".
+In the same interview she revealed her legal name was changed to Goldie Boutilier, and that she also decided to change her stage name to her real name, stating that the 'lox' in Goldilox "felt juvenile".

 On August 25, 2022, Boutilier released "He Thinks That I'm an Angel", her first single in over four years, and her first official release under the name Goldie Boutilier.
+She released her fourth EP Cowboy Gangster Politician on November 3, 2022.
+Her fifth EP, Emerald Year was released November 9, 2023.
+On September 27, 2024, she released The Actress, her fourth EP.

+2025–present: Goldie Boutilier Presents...
+Goldie Montana

+Boutilier announced on her birthday via social media that her third album, Goldie Boutilier Presents...
+Goldie Montana, would be released on September 5, 2025.
+It was preceded by the singles "King of Possibilities", "Neon Nuptials", "I Can't", and "Goldie Montana".
+Boutilier also toured the album, opening for Orville Peck and playing some headlining shows and festivals in Europe throughout the year.